-Give beef tendons a chance.
-A part of the cow's connective tissue, beef tendons are not easy to find in U.S. supermarkets.
-However, they are a staple of many cuisines, including Chinese, Japanese, Korean, Thai, Taiwanese, Filipino, and Vietnamese.
+Beef tendons are part of the cow's connective tissue, located between the animal's bones and muscles.
+Beef tendons are not easy to find in U.S. supermarkets, but they are a staple of many cuisines, including Chinese, Japanese, Korean, Thai, Taiwanese, Filipino, and Vietnamese.
 In the dishes of these countries, beef tendons often help create tasty and rich sauces and stews.
 Here’s why you’ll want to get yourself to your local butcher and ask if they have beef tendons.

 What Is Beef Tendon?

 Beef tendon is the piece of connective tissue that holds muscle to bone.
-This fibrous band of tissue is capable of withstanding a good deal of tension and force.
-It can be used in stocks and sauces as well as on its own.
+This fibrous band of tissue is capable of withstanding a good deal of tension and force, making it ideal for long cooking times.
+Beef tendon is typically sold ready to cook but is sometimes included in larger cuts of meat.
+It is very affordable and can be used in stocks and sauces as well as on its own.

 How to Cook Beef Tendon

 There are several ways you can cook beef tendon.
-But no matter which way you choose you want to rinse and blanch the beef tendon first.
-If you don't, your dish might smell, well, very beefy.
+No matter which way you choose, you want to rinse and blanch the beef tendon first.
+If you don't, your dish may have an off-putting beefy smell.
 First, rinse off the beef tendon and then boil it for about 2-3 minutes.
 After this, rinse off any residue on the beef tendon.
 From there, you are ready to cook the beef tendon.

-You can put in a slow cooker, cover with water and cook on low for 10 hours.
+You can cook beef tendon in a slow cooker by covering with water and cooking on low for 10 hours.
 Or you can simmer on the stovetop.
-To simmer, place the beef tendon in the pot, with enough water to cover it, and then place a tight-fitting lid on your pot.
-If you simmer on the stovetop be prepared to cook the beef tendon for about 7 hours and you'll need to check it periodically to remove and new residue that forms.
-If you have an instant pot or a pressure cooker, you can add about 10 cups of water and add the tendon for 80 to 100 minutes, depending on how chewy you want it to be.
-Don't throw out the broth it cooked in.
-You can save it to add to soup and stews.
+To simmer, place the beef tendon in the pot with enough water to cover and then place a tight-fitting lid on your pot.
+When using this method, be prepared to cook the beef tendon for about 7 hours and you'll need to check it periodically to remove any new residue that forms.
+If you have a pressure cooker (like the Instant Pot), you can add about 10 cups of water and add the tendon for 80 to 100 minutes, depending on how chewy you want it to be.
+Don't throw out the broth it cooked in—save it to add to soup and stews.

 What Does It Taste Like?

 Simply put, beef tendon tastes beefy.
 It has a mild beef flavor and a gelatinous texture, but it's full of depth with a mouthfeel similar to pork belly.
-The key is cooking it long enough and seasoning it well.
+The key is cooking it long enough to make it tender and seasoning it well.

 Beef Tendon Recipes

-Beef tendon is often added used in Asian soups and stews.
+Beef tendon is often used in Asian soups and stews, lending the dish a real depth of flavor.
+It can be discarded after making the broth or sliced and added to the finished dish.
 You can add it to pho or any beef stew.

 - Old-Fashioned Beef Stew